englishextra/masonry-packery-isotope-demo/README.md

 # masonry-packery-isotope-demo
-A single page demo with Masonry/Packery/Isotope layout
+A single HTML page demo with Masonry/Packery/Isotope layout

 See the source code, feel free to modify it.